 Our Master’s in MFT has its coursework offered completely online, and is one of only three such programs in the nation to be COAMFTE-accredited.
 When participating in our online marriage and family therapy programs, students have complete flexibility to complete their education on their time — when they want to, where they want to.

 Our MFT programs, as with all CSPP programs, have cultural competency at its core, and we take pride in preparing culturally and linguistically qualified mental-health professionals to become agents of change in the field of psychology.

-CSPP’s Marriage and Family Therapy programs have a long and storied history of faculty that have passed through its doors to guide a new generation of therapists.
-For the last 50 years, this program has produce some of the best marriage and family therapists and some of the most-respected thought leaders the field has seen since the program’s inception.
-From 1969 to today, the MFT program has worked toward making an impact one family at a time through mental health, family counseling and more.
+CSPP’s Marriage and Family Therapy programs have a long and storied history of faculty members who have passed through its doors to guide a new generation of therapists.
+For the last 50 years, this program has produced some of the best marriage and family therapists and some of the most respected thought leaders the field has seen since the program’s inception.
+From 1969 to today, the MFT program has worked toward making an impact on one family at a time through mental health, family counseling, and more.